My Immortal (song)

 "My Immortal" is a song by American rock band Evanescence from their debut studio album, Fallen (2003).
-It was released by Wind-up Records on December 8, 2003, as the third single from the album.
-An alternative version appears on the band's fourth studio album Synthesis (2017).
-The song was written by guitarist Ben Moody and singer and pianist Amy Lee when they were 16 and 15, respectively.
-Various versions of "My Immortal" were recorded, with the earliest in 1997.
-The version recorded for Evanescence's demo CD Origin (2000) was used on Fallen by the label against Lee's wishes, featuring Lee's demo vocals, a MIDI keyboard, and strings added during the production of Fallen.
-The song's single release used the re-recording Lee and Moody made for Fallen, dubbed the "band version", featuring a full band's performance after the bridge along with a new string arrangement by David Campbell.
+It was released by Wind-up Records on December 8, 2003 as the album's third single, following its inclusion on the soundtrack to the film Daredevil.
+The song was written by singer and pianist Amy Lee and guitarist Ben Moody when they were 15.
+Several versions were recorded, with the earliest in 1997.
+Wind-up used the recording from their 2000 demo CD on Fallen against Lee's wishes, which featured her demo vocals and a MIDI keyboard.
+Strings from Daredevil composer Graeme Revell were added during the production of Fallen.
+The single, dubbed "band version", is the re-recording Lee and Moody made for Fallen, featuring guitar, drums and bass and a string arrangement by David Campbell.
+An alternative version of the song appears on the band's fourth studio album, Synthesis (2017).

 "My Immortal" is a piano power ballad, with fictional lyrics about a lingering spirit that haunts someone.
 The song received generally positive reviews.
 It was commercially successful, peaking within the top ten in over 10 countries.
-It charted at number seven on the US Billboard Hot 100 and topped the charts in Canada, Greece and Portugal, as well as on the Billboard Adult Pop Songs chart.
-The single was certified gold in the US and platinum in Australia.
+It charted at number seven on the US Billboard Hot 100 and topped the charts in Canada, Greece and Portugal.
+The single was certified platinum in the United States, Australia, Denmark, Italy, New Zealand, and the United Kingdom.
 In 2005, it received a nomination for Best Pop Performance by a Duo or Group with Vocals at the 47th Grammy Awards.
-An accompanying music video directed by David Mould was filmed in black-and-white in Gothic Quarter, Barcelona.
+The music video directed by David Mould was filmed in black-and-white in Gothic Quarter, Barcelona.
 The video was nominated for the MTV Video Music Award for Best Rock Video.